Rasoolsadrieh/Ross-Jerry-s_Cuisine_API_JF-SRS/README.md

 -   [ ] JDBC logic is abstracted away by hibernate
 -   [ ] Programmatic persistence of entities (basic CRUD support) using hibernate

-## Non-Functional Requirements

--   [ ] Daily Commits to Github
--   [ ] Branching strategies implemented
--   [ ] 80% line coverage of all service layer classes
--   [ ] Mocking for unit testing
--   [ ] **_RECOMMENDATION!_** Use Trello or some kanban board to keep track of target goals.
-You can include your trainer on these.